 The best way to create a realistic budget and programme expectations is to conduct a pilot to ensure everyone is on the same page.
 This allows an organisation to approach the procurement process with the intention of achieving the best value for money – not necessarily the cheapest quote, but one that will achieve the desired results within a set budget.
 A pilot ensures the best possible outcome for an organisation’s stakeholders and can help secure success.

 Creating a strong digitisation strategy, that strives for a high-quality result, guarantees organisations can preserve collections (and the vital information they hold) long into the future.
-Look out for NZMS’s next resource on digitisation output that will discuss industry standards and what to expect from a digitisation programme.
+Read NZMS’s next resource on digitisation output which discusses industry standards and what to expect from a digitisation programme.